Blood Alone

-Blood Alone is a Japanese manga series written by Masayuki Takano, author of Boogiepop Dual.
+Blood Alone is a Japanese manga series written by Masayuki Takano, the illustrator of Boogiepop Dual.
 It was originally published as a dōjinshi.
 The manga ended abruptly in Spring 2014, however the story was concluded in a dōjinshi.

 Plot

 Kuroe Kurose is a former vampire hunter, turned private detective and author.
 He lives in modern-day Yokohama with Misaki Minato, an adolescent girl who has recently been turned into a vampire.
 Kuroe's investigations often lead him to battle vampires and other undead creatures, sometimes with the support of Higure, a leading figure in the vampire world.
 Misaki meanwhile struggles to come to terms with her vampire nature and her love for Kuroe.